-SHPE Boston and SHPE Northeastern are proud to announce the 1st Annual SHPE Boston Sub-Region Meetup.
+SHPE MIT and SHPE Boston are proud to announce the 2nd Annual SHPE Boston Sub-Region Summit.
 This event will bring together all the SHPE university chapters across the Boston Sub-Region to get everyone to know each other, exchange best practices on running their organizations, get information on their regional contacts and receive training from their local professional chapter – SHPE Boston.

 Are you ready to take your SHPE chapter to the next level?

 |8:30am – 9:30am||Registration, Breakfast, and Networking|

 |10:00am – 10:50am||Managing Your Career – Akamai Technologies|

 |11:00am – 11:50am||Performing at your Peak: P&G’s Model for Successful Leadership – P&G|